What if, every newsroom in America was cleared out -- editors, writers, and the editorial board of each major city paper absent from work that day?

 You see, life in Black-Run America requires our enemies to constantly achieve tiny victories on a daily basis.
 It's been that way since Shelley vs. Kraemer in 1948 -- the victory that cemented BRA as the law of the land.

-But one simple, eloquent remains immutable - we only have to win once.
+But one simple, eloquent fact remains immutable - we only have to win once.